 When extension authors upgrade their extensions they sometimes decide to do a full rewrite instead of an upgrade only.
 This may result in extensions “losing” functionality you were using because the authors decided not to implement it again or did not yet implement it.

 For various reasons extension authors might change behavior in their extensions, for example when the original behavior was unintended, the requirements in their context change or compatibility to third parties make changes necessary.
 Whatever the reason you might run into problems expecting the extension to work the way it did before.

 Do you have another issue with an extension upgrade that’s not yet on this list?
 Let us know the issues you ran into and how you solved them.
 Tell us about it in the comments.

-At last, if none of the previous solutions works out for you there is always the possibility to stay on your old TYPO3 version a bit longer by using LTS and ELTS - but you should consider this as a last resort as you are just delaying your issues.
+At last, if none of the previous solutions works out for you, there is always the possibility to stay on your old TYPO3 version a bit longer by using LTS and ELTS - but you should consider this as a last resort as you are just delaying your issues.
 If you'd like to find out more about our ELTS program, follow the link below.

 Are you an extension author yourself?
-Find out more about funding your extension development at https://coders.care/blog/article/various-typo3-extension-funding-concepts/
+Find out more about funding your extension development here.

-When planing an upgrade from TYPO3 CMS 6.2 LTS to 7.6 LTS, you possibly find this extension useful: "Extension Compatibility Check". https://typo3.org/extensions/repository/view/extension_compatibility_check
+When plan an upgrade from TYPO3 CMS 6.2 LTS to 7.6 LTS, you may possibly find this extension useful: "Extension Compatibility Check". https://typo3.org/extensions/repository/view/extension_compatibility_check